DevAdvancer/Femway/docs/ACCOUNT_CREATION_SUMMARY.md

 ## What Was Created

-I've set up a complete system for creating and managing sample test accounts for your booking application.
+I've set up a complete system for creating and managing sample test accounts for Femway.

 ## Files Created